-Manuel (Manny) A. Nuñez serves as visiting faculty in Management at Villanova University.
-Professionally, he has served in multiple positions, including associate director of Global Marketing at Merck and Managing Director at the Inter-American Foundation.
-After graduating from EMU, Manny earned an MBA from the Villanova School of Business and completed a post-baccalaureate at the University of Pennsylvania.
-Manny and his wife Kristie have two young children and recently returned to Pennsylvania from the Washington D.C. area where they attended Washington Community Fellowship.
+Manuel (Manny) A. Nuñez serves as Professor of Practice in Management and Faculty Director of Diversity, Equity, and Inclusion at the Villanova School of Business.
+Professionally, he has served in multiple positions, including associate director of Global Marketing at Merck & Co. and Managing Director at the Inter-American Foundation.
+After graduating from EMU, Manny earned an MBA from the Villanova School of Business and completed his post-bac at the University of Pennsylvania.
+Manny and his wife Kristie have two young children and live in Pennsylvania where they attend Frazer Mennonite Church.

 Eloy Rodriguez (’03)